 So whether you eat or drink, or whatever you do, do it all for the glory of God.
 1 Cor.
 10:31

 Equine Dentistry is the care of healthy teeth as well as the treatment of unhealthy teeth.
 The evolution of power equipment offers many advantages - less trauma to soft tissues, more precise dental work and less time for the procedure.
 A complete oral exam is necessary every six to twelve months.
 This can only be accomplished with the use of sedation, a speculum and a bright light.
 Below are some of the abnormalities found on 'routine' exams.
-Check out the Facebook page for more photos and interesting cases.
+Check out our Facebook page for more photos and interesting cases.

 When should a horse be checked?